Tables of Skat bidding values.

 Fortunately, Dettmer's extract appears to include the complete rules, and reflects a matter where players had not yet reached consensus: whether to use point bidding (as is the modern practice) or suit bidding.
 The extract also includes three scoring tables, giving a glimpse into the source of modern Skat rules:

-A few translations for the tables:
+A few translations for Buhle-Dettmer's tables:

-table H1
+table H-1

 German